peterWSU109/ThermalPi/README.md

 2) ladyada and evaherrada for all thier contributions to the MLX90640 driver and thier simple_test.py program.
 It was very useful when understanding the basics of the API.

-3) The article 'Adafruit MLX90640 IR Thermal camera by Kattni Rembor.
+3) The article 'Adafruit MLX90640 IR Thermal camera' by Kattni Rembor.
 This was critical in getting the camera up and running quickly.

 4) The sci-kit learn community for thier easy to use library of linear regression techinques.
 The public git has over 2400 contributors.
 [sci-kit learn git](https://github.com/scikit-learn/scikit-learn.git)

-5) The opencv community for making basic facial detection accessible to even novice programmers like myself and thier excellent documentation on all thier graphic manipulation functions.
+5) The opencv community for making basic facial detection accessible to even novice programmers like myself and their excellent documentation on all their graphic manipulation functions.
 [opencv git](https://github.com/opencv/opencv-python.git)